What are fabric journals?

 Different books and patterns will have different features and advantages.
 They come in a range of sizes, with varied amounts of pages and construction methods, so choose one that will work for your project.

-• This large scale pre-made book has lots of room for creative experimentation.
+This soft, quilted book hav lots of room for creative experimentation.

 Spinnaker Sewing Pattern